 If you have been injured in a slip and fall accident caused by another person or business, you may be concerned about the amount of compensation you can recover and how quickly you can get your settlement compensation.
 In a situation like this, where the fault clearly lies with another party, it is likely that you can receive compensation for medical bills and lost wages, but there are other types of damages you may be eligible to receive compensation for as well.

-When you finally reach the point following your slip and fall accident where your case is settled, you may be relieved that the long wait is over and you will soon receive your compensation and get on with your life.
+Onceyou finally reach the point of your slip and fall case is settled, you may be relieved that the long wait is over and you will soon receive your compensation in damages or otherwise and get on with your life.
 When will you receive your settlement check?
-This is probably your next big question.
 While your case is almost finished, there are a few steps you must complete before you receive your payment.

 What Are the Steps to Finalizing Your Settlement?

 It can take approximately four to six weeks to complete—assuming there are no problems.
 You need to understand that once you settle your slip and fall case, there is no turning back.
 Your case will be completed, and you cannot ask for more compensation if you later discover you suffered additional injuries or monetary losses.
 Hopefully, your attorney negotiated a settlement you believe compensates you.
 Here’s how the process of finalizing your settlement works before you receive your check:

 The first step in your settlement process is to sign a release.
 The release states that in exchange for your payment, you release the defendant from all claims for compensation arising out of your slip and fall accident.
 Often the defendant’s attorney will want to use his own release document, so your attorney will need to wait to receive and review it before you can sign it.
 The defendant will most likely also have to sign the release before a check can be issued.
 If you filed a lawsuit, an order dismissing the case will also need to be prepared and signed by you and the attorneys for the insurance company.
 This step in the process can take a few weeks to complete.